dinhodoes/ARTillery/README.md

 Install
 -------

-All you would need is an Instagram account to get started!
+Just a git pull and a bundle install to get this up and running.
+Other than that, all you would need is an Instagram account to access your own pictures!

 Coming Soon
 -----------